mayhemer/logan/README.md

 The rules are defined in [logan-rules.js](logan-rules.js) file in a hierarchy of a *schema* (a top level name-space) - currently there is only one - "`moz`", and *modules* within the schema.
 A module is an equivalent of a mozilla log module (e.g. nsHttp, cache2).
 See [logan-rules.js heading](https://github.com/mayhemer/logan/blob/master/logan-rules.js) for a life example, should be easy to follow what's going on.

 *The schema pre-processes every line of the log with a defined root regular expression and a defined pre-process function.
 If it matches, the function resolves the log module and the part of the line to be further processed by rules.
-In the mozilla schema case it also sets up the thread on the processing state.
+In the mozilla schema case it also sets up the thread on the processing state (described below).
 If the line doesn't match the root regular expression, it's passed directly only to ruleIf and plainIf defined rules (see below) with the current thread being assumed the last one seen - yes, this is imperfect.*

 The rules themselves need a bit more thorough explanation.